waawaa/waawaa.github.io/_posts/2022-05-30-shellcode-iat-parsing_part-1.md

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/iat_post_breakpoint.png)

-Finally, we see this address point to the <br>GetModuleFileName</br> function, that as we saw before, is the first one that is imported by the executable.
+Finally, we see this address point to the **GetModuleFileName** function, that as we saw before, is the first one that is imported by the executable.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/2022_05_30-shellcode-part-1/iat_post_breakpoint_resolved.png)